Frequently recurrence properties and block families: Block families, -hypercyclicity and almost -recurrence

-In \cite[Theorem 8.4]{bonilla2020frequently} it was proved that for upper right-invariant families, an operator is $\F$-hypercyclic if and only if it is hypercyclic and has a residual set of $\F$-recurrent vectors.
+In \cite[Theorem 8.4]{BonGroLopPer22JFA} it was proved that for right-shift invariant upper families, an operator is $\F$-hypercyclic if and only if it is hypercyclic and has a residual set of $\F$-recurrent vectors.
 The next result shows, in particular, that for any block family, the residuality of $\F$-recurrent vectors is not needed.
-For the family of sets with positive upper Banach density the following proposition also answers \cite[Question 23]{Pui18}. \begin{proposition} Let $T$ be an operator and let $\F$ be a block family.
-Then $T$ is $\F$-hypercyclic if and only if $T$ is hypercyclic and has the $\PP_{\F}$ property. \end{proposition} \begin{proof} If $T$ is $\F$-hypercyclic then it is clear that $T$ has the $\PP_{\F}$ property.

-Suppose now that $T$ is hypercyclic and that it has the $\PP_{\F}$ property.
+For the family of sets with positive upper Banach density the following proposition also answers \cite[Question 23]{Pui18}. \begin{proposition} Let $T$ be an operator and let $\F$ be a family. \begin{enumerate} \item Let $\F$ be a block family.
+If $T$ is hypercyclic and almost $\F$-recurrent then $T$ is $\F$-hypercyclic. \item Let $\F$ be a left-shift invariant family.
+If $T$ is $\F$-hypercyclic then $T$ is $\F$-recurrent and hence almost $\F$-recurrent. \end{enumerate} In particular for a left-shift invariant and block family $\F$, we have that an operator is $\F$-hypercyclic if and only if it is almost $\F$-recurrent and hypercyclic. \end{proposition} \begin{proof} $(1)$ Suppose that $T$ is hypercyclic and almost $\F$-recurrent.
 Let $x$ be a hypercyclic vector and $U$ be a nonempty open set.
-Let $y\in X$ such that $A=N(y,U)\in \F$.
+Let $y\in U$ such that $A=N(y,U)\in \F$.